 Amy Gomm, born in 1899, was the sixth of eight siblings.
 Her memoir recounts her life as a working class girl and mostly her family life.
 Amy’s father worked as an engineer/electrician whilst her mother worked in the ‘big house.’
 The memoir written by Amy, also depicts her sister, Laurie’s memories.
 The memoir describes life growing up in Charlbury, Oxfordshire and eventually Amy’s move to Ealing in 1920.

 In her memoir, family is of central importance.
-Amy’s mother is such an important figure in the family; the memoir describes the tragic loss of their mother.
+Amy’s mother is such an important figure in the family and the memoir describes the tragic loss of their mother.
 Amy’s father is described as a respectable working man.
 However, the loss of his wife disrupts his identity as the breadwinner.

 This is fitting for Amy’s memoir as whilst the mother is alive, both the mother and father work hard to provide for the family.
 Working life was clearly important for the family.
 However, after their mother dies, Amy notes the behaviour of her father changing.
 Through the death of one parent, Amy tragically loses both of her parents.
 Amy’s mother had a more influential role on the children than the father did.
 When both parents had to work, it was the older sibling’s job and their Aunt Laura’s job to look after the children ‘but they weren’t mother.’
 (3) This is especially poignant for Amy’s memoir as she recounts whilst the war was going on, they were fighting their own war in the shape of their mother’s illness.